 The Catholic Church mixed truth and falsehood to have the 'official' birthdate of the Son of God coincide with the rebirth of the sun, the winter solstice.

 Rejecting the Sabbath or embracing Christmas requires rejecting fundamental biblical truths.
 If we do not do what Christ did, we cannot claim to follow Christ.

 As another Christmas season approaches, many in God's church dread having to endure it.
 Have you ever wondered how our children feel about it?
-What can we do to help them, not only to get through it, but also to understand why God's way is so much better?

-Christmas is a very blatant form of syncretism, the melding of religious ideas and practices into one.
-Martin Collins explains some of the origins of Christmas and why these facts should cause us to reject this holiday.
+Christmas is a very blatant form of syncretism, the blending of diverse religious practices.
+The origins of Christmas testify of why we should reject it.